onap/policy-parent/docs/clamp/acm/design-impl/participants/policy-framework-participant.rst

 The Policy Framework participant uses the Policy PAP API to deploy and undeploy policies.

-When a Policy Framework Automation Composition Element changes from state UNINITIALISED to state PASSIVE, the policy is deployed.
-When it changes from state PASSIVE to state UNINITIALISED, the policy is undeployed.
+When a Policy Framework Automation Composition Element changes from state UNDEPLOYED to state DEPLOYED, the policy is deployed.
+When it changes from state DEPLOYED to state UNDEPLOYED, the policy is undeployed.

+For more complete detail of the state machines please go to the state machines page :ref:`acm-states-label`.

 The PDP group to which the policy should be deployed is specified in the Automation Composition Element metadata, see the Policy Automation Composition Element type definition.
 If the PDP group specified for policy deployment does not exist, an error is reported.